-The Society of Automotive Engineers International (SAE) organises a university competition, known as Formula SAE (or FSAE).
-The objective is for university teams to design, build and compete in an open wheel race car.
-It is the largest engineering competition in the world with over 500 teams, and events on every continent
+Formula SAE (or FSAE) is a university competition organised by the Society of Automotive Engineers International (SAE), where teams design, build and compete in an open wheel race car.
+It is the largest engineering competition in the world, with over 500 teams and events on every continent.

 Both teams are made up of RMIT students under the supervision of technical staff and academic advisors.